-Hedgework at PS20 is a landscape installation within the school’s learning gardens that integrates environmental sensing with a community of native plants.
-It is a collaboration among teachers, administrators, and parents in which students engage in hands-on learning through planting, studying plant life cycles and pollinator activity, and composting.
-The project will enhance the existing school gardens and the PS 20 Green Arts Program, making the invisible visible through sculpture, digital media, and hyper-local environmental data – fostering a sense of environmental stewardship and helping students and the community understand nature’s nuances more deeply in order to advocate on its behalf.
+Hedgework @ PS 20 is a landscape installation at the school’s learning gardens that integrates environmental sensing with a community of plants.
+It is a natural storyteller that draws on real-time data streams to playfully communicate about the state of its microbiome.
+Hedgework provides an innovative platform for developing learning activities within the context of the PS20 Green Arts program and its International Baccalaureate (IB) curriculum.
+We will ask questions about our environment that reflect our community’s curiosity and concerns, and Hedgework will make the invisible visible – fostering a sense of environmental stewardship and helping students and the community understand nature’s nuances more deeply in order to advocate on its behalf.

-The system will collect data from environmental sensors and networked cameras to tell the story of the environment in real-time, presenting it via an AI chat interface, a streaming audio app that “sonifies” the data, and an online data dashboard.
-The project team is working with the school’s International Baccalaureate Coordinator to integrate the system into arts, music, science, and digital literacy classes, addressing sustainability, biodiversity, and climate change.
+Hedgework collects data from its environmental sensors and networked cameras to tell the story of the environment in real-time, presenting it via an online data dashboard, an AI chat interface, and a streaming audio app that “sonifies” the environmental data.
+The data will be integrated into PS 20 curricula to address issues of sustainability, biodiversity, and climate change.
 The environmental data, together with new ways to house and observe plants and the presence of insects, will help support a pollinator habitat, ensuring that plants and flowers in the garden thrive, help other local gardens and parks flourish, and continue to give the community access to natural, unrefined honey.
-Students, teachers, parents and the broader community will have new ways to collaborate with and not just exist alongside nature.
+Students, teachers, parents, and the broader community will have new ways to collaborate with, not just exist alongside, nature.

 Mast 1 – Bird and Pollinator Bed Cameras: